Thermal properties of charge noise sources: Experiments

+Figure\,\ref{noise_vs_bias}(a) shows the charge noise level as a function of SET bias voltage $V_b$, with lines connecting points with the same bias current $I_{SET}$.
+It is clear from this plot that $\sq$ increases with both $V_b$ and $I_{SET}$.

+Plotting the noise data of Fig.\,\ref{noise_vs_bias}(a) versus $P_{SET}$ instead of $V_b$, we see a smooth, monotonic increase in the noise with $P_{SET}$, but with a dependence much weaker than linear [Fig.\,\ref{noise_vs_bias}(b)].
+This indicates that the TLFs are heated by the power dissipated in the SET.
+The weak power law is characteristic of electron-phonon thermalization, which is generally assumed to explain the power dependence of the electron temperature in the SET island\cite{Kautz1993, Korotkov1994heating, Verbrugh1995, Meschke2004}.

-In Fig.\,\ref{noise_vs_bias}(c), we have used the proportionality constant $\beta$ determined in Exp.\,B to calculate the equivalent temperature of the TLFs, $T_{TLF}$.
-We use the same noise data as in Figs.\,\ref{noise_vs_bias}(a) and (b), along with the three saturation temperatures extracted from Exp.\,B. Since Exps.\,B and C were carried out more than one week apart, we expect some drift between the two.
-The three saturation temperatures of Exp.\,B fit well to a power function $T_{TLF} \propto P_{SET}^{0.24}$, which is close to the power dependence expected for the electron temperature \cite{Giazotto2006}.
-The calculated temperatures of the SET electron gas and the substrate surface are also shown in this diagram (see discussion below).
+In Fig.\,\ref{noise_vs_bias}(c), we have used the proportionality constant $\beta$ determined in \emph{Exp.\,B} to calculate the equivalent temperature of the TLFs, $T_{TLF}$, using the same noise data as in Figs.\,\ref{noise_vs_bias}(a) and (b).
+The data are fitted with a line in the logarithmic plot [Fig. 4(c), dashed green] to yield $T_{TLF} \propto P_{SET}^{0.29\pm0.01}$.
+The three saturation temperatures extracted from \emph{Exp.\,B} are plotted on the same scale.
+Since \emph{Exps.\,B} and \emph{C} were carried out more than one week apart, it is not unreasonable to expect the noise sources to have reconfigured somewhat, as commonly seen in experiments on low-frequency noise.
+Nonetheless, the two data sets agree rather well.